 What is Documented Earned Income?

 The most common type of earned income is wages from a job.
 This can include self-employment income (that you report to the IRS), income from work-study, research and teaching assistantships, paid internships, etc. Most government benefit programs also qualify (Social Security, AFDC, Section 8 vouchers, etc. — for details contact the Executive Director).
-Child support payments can also be documented earned income.
+Child support payments, financial help from a family member or friend, can also be documented earned income.

 Financial support you receive from your parents or other family members, student loans and grants, or money withdrawn from your own previously accumulated savings do not qualify.